w3c/i18n-drafts/questions/qa-number-format.en.md

 ## Question

-**How do I prepare my web pages to display varying international number, currency, and unit formats?**
+**How do I use JavaScript to dynamically format numbers, currencies, and units for different locales?**

 The formats used by numbers, including specialized formatting such as currencies and units, varies dramatically across cultures, regions, and languages.
 A seemingly innocuous error can lead to misunderstanding or mistakes.